watameln/creator-docs/content/en-us/chat/legacy/legacy-chat-system.md

 title: Legacy Chat System
 description: Explains how to use and fork the deprecated Legacy Chat System for your experience on Roblox.
 comments: |
-  1. This guide is intentionally not available in the nav list, but still searchable for users who want to use the legacy chat system.
+  1. This guide is intentionally not available in the nav list, but is still searchable for users who want to use the legacy chat system.
 ---

 <Alert severity="error">
-  This guide covers basics of the legacy chat system, which is deprecated and no longer onboarding new users in favor of `Class.TextChatService` with easier and more modern chat settings.
+  This guide covers the basics of the legacy chat system, which is deprecated and no longer onboarding new users in favour of `Class.TextChatService` with easier and more modern chat settings.
 If you are using the default chat system powered by `Class.TextChatService`, see <a href="../../chat/customizing-in-experience-text-chat.md">In-Experience Text Chat</a>.
 </Alert>

 You can set up the **Legacy Chat System** to enable users to quickly and easily communicate using text on different platforms.